Consistent Risk Estimation in Moderately High-Dimensional Linear Regression: Heuristic derivation of AMP risk estimate

 \section{Heuristic derivation of AMP risk estimate}

-The goal of this section is to show how one can heuristically derive the risk estimate formula we presented in \eqref{eq:amprhat}.
+First, we show how one can heuristically derive the risk estimate formula we presented in \eqref{eq:amprhat} when $\vrx{i}\stackrel{\text{i.i.d.}}{\sim}\mathcal{N}(\boldsymbol{0},\frac{1}{n}\vI)$.
 This formula is derived from the approximate message passing algorithm (AMP).
-AMP was first introduced as a fast iterative algorithm for solving regularized least squares problem \citep{DMM09Message}.
-It has since been extended to more general models and optimization problems \citet{DM16High, ma2018optimization, bradic2015robustness}.
-We can follow the the strategy proposed in \cite{M11PhD, donoho2010message, rangan2011generalized} and obtain the following AMP algorithm for solving \eqref{eq:model}: \BI
+AMP was first introduced as a fast iterative algorithm for solving regularized least squares problem \cite{DMM09Message}.
+It has since been extended to more general models and optimization problems \cite{DM16High,ma2018optimization,bradic2015robustness}.
+We can follow the the strategy proposed in \cite{M11PhD,donoho2010message,rangan2011generalized} and obtain the following AMP algorithm for solving \eqref{eq:model}: \BI

-\item Set initialization $\vbeta^0$ be independent of $\vX$ (usually we set $\vbeta^0=\v0$).
+\item Set initialization $\vbeta^0$ be independent of $\vX$ (usually we set $\vbeta^0=\vzero$).

 \item Update $\vz^t$ and $\vbeta^{t+1}$ for $t\geq 0$ by \BE \vbeta^{t+1} &=& \eta(\vbeta^t+\vX^{\t}\frac{\psi(\vz^t,\theta^t)}{\dotp{\psi'(\vz^t,\theta^t)}},\tau_t) , \n\\ \vz^t &=& \vy-\vX\vbeta^t+\psi(\vz^{t-1},\theta^{t-1}) , \EE where $\theta^{t}$ is the solution of the following equation \BE \dotp{\psi'(\vz^{t},\theta^t)} &=& \frac{1}{\delta}\dotp{\eta'(\vbeta^{t}+\vX^{\t}\frac{\psi(\vz^t,\theta^t)}{\dotp{\psi'(\vz^t,\theta^t)}},\tau_t)} . \EE \EI In these equations $\eta$ is the proximal operator of $\reg$, i.e., $\eta(x,\tau) = \argmin_{y\in \bbR}\frac{1}{2}(x-y)^2+\tau \reg(y)$, and $\psi(x,\theta):=\theta\fl'(\eta_{\fl}(x,\theta))$, where $\eta_{\fl}$ is the proximal operator of $\fl$, i.e. $\eta_{\fl}(x,\theta) = \argmin_{y\in \bbR}\frac{1}{2}(x-y)^2+\theta \fl(y).$ Furthermore, $\psi'(x,\theta)$ denotes the derivative of $\psi(\cdot, \cdot)$ with respect to its first input argument, and $\{\tau_t\}_{t\geq 0}$ is a sequence of tuning parameter.
 Here, we assume that $\{\tau_t\}_{t\geq 0}$ is a converging sequence.
 The role of these parameters will be clarified later.
 We emphasize on a few features of AMP below: